Key School Information for New Families

 For any emails, e-Newsletters or Message Board posts that are sent via Membership Toolkit you will receive a copy both in your email inbox as well as in your Membership Toolkit Account.
 Download the App to your mobile and click on Messages to keep track of your important school communications.
 You can also use the Translate feature in Membership Toolkit (found in the top left hand corner of the home page).

-• Joining the PTO: Our Parent Teacher Organization (PTO) is an active participant in your student and family’s Key experience.
-Please consider joining the PTO by paying PTO dues to help us keep all of our programming possible.
-The PTO meets once a month together with the Principal and Assistant Principal and all parents/caregivers are welcome to attend and participate in meetings.
-If you would like to find out more about what is happening in the school, attending PTO meetings is a great way to learn more and is also an opportunity to ask questions.
+• Get active in the PTO: Our Parent Teacher Organization (PTO) is an active participant in your student and family’s Key experience.
+All Key Community members are by default, members of the PTO.
+Although not required for membership, please support the PTO by paying your dues to help us keep all of our programming possible.
+The PTO meets every other month with the Principal and Assistant Principal and all parents/caregivers are welcome to attend and participate in these open meetings.
+If you would like to find out more about what is happening in the school, attending PTO meetings is a great way to learn more and is also an opportunity to submit items for discussion and ask questions.
+More information about PTO meetings can be found here.

 • School Supplies (Bulk Supplies): There is no need to purchase any school supplies for your student.
 The PTO and the teachers order supplies for every student for the entire school year.
 Ordering supplies in bulk represents a significant cost saving and ensures all of our students have equal access to everything they need.
-Even if you do not join the PTO, we ask all families to please pay their bulk supplies fee at the beginning of the school year.
+We ask all families to please pay their bulk supplies fee at the beginning of the school year.

 • Calendar of Events: The PTO and the school administration work together to create a calendar of events for the year.
 You can find details each week at the end of NW@K and Principal's Corner or by clicking on the calendar (which includes both the overall DCPS calendar in addition to specific Key School events).